PMOS/PCOS Dietitian, Evidence-Based, Weight-Inclusive Nutrition for Polyendocrine Metabolic Ovarian Syndrome (formerly known as PCOS)

 Our Approach: Honoring Both Your Hormones and Your Relationship with Food

-Our PCOS dietitians see clients in person at offices throughout the Triangle area of North Carolina and via telehealth across North Carolina and Oregon.
+Our PMOS dietitians see clients in person at offices throughout the Triangle area of North Carolina and via telehealth across North Carolina and Oregon.
 We can also work with individuals in many other states, depending on each state’s dietetic licensure laws.
-Reach out today to schedule an appointment with a PCOS nutritionist or dietitian who truly understands this condition.
+Reach out today to schedule an appointment with a PMOS nutritionist or dietitian who truly understands this condition.